mxahan/mxahan.github.io/_posts/2020-04-08-Random_Thoughts.md

 ### Always try to be proactive:

 Don't expect people to do your work.
 I should do my works.
 I like to ask myself can I do more and better?
 And try pull the answer to NO by doing more and better.
 For example, I need to submit my research paper to a conference.
 I will try to do all the things I can do, search all the thing I can do.
 After that I will definitely reach out for additional helps.
 As we human are social creature.
 We need each other to thrive in this material life.
 I want to find peace by staying I could do little better but I tried my best.

+### Do what you need/require; not what you Desire.

+Just imagine if human had wings and could fly!
+It seems great the by looking at this prospect, or is it?
+Evolution doesn't work this way.
+Evolution provides us with what we need for survive not what we need for extravagant.
+The big dinosaurs went extinct; thanks to the 10KM asteroid and the climatic change.
+We mammal survived as we suited more.
+The big snake, big shark Megalodon all went extinct.
+They were stronger, fancier but not suitable to survive in the environments.
+It would be great If I had excellent knowledge about biology, organic chemistry, physiology, natural science, etc. It would be great if I could recite and cram all the religious book at a time.
+The question is do i need it?
+I should answer this question before devotion towards.